deejross/mydis-old/README.md

 Help Wanted
 -----------
 If you encounter a bug or have an idea for a feature, please open a GitHub issue.
-There's still time request a feature for version 1.2!

 Development
 -----------